agracio/edge-js/README.md

 ## Quick start

-Sample app that shows how to work with .NET Core using compiled C# libraries.
+Sample app that shows how to work with .NET Core using inline code and compiled C# libraries.
 https://github.com/agracio/edge-js-quick-start

 ## Node.Js Support